CodeDavid09/MernBookSearchEngine/README.md

 You’ll need to complete the following tasks in each of these back-end files:

 * `auth.js`: Update the auth middleware function to work with the GraphQL API.
 * `server.js`: Implement the Apollo Server and apply it to the Express server as middleware.
 * `Schemas` directory:
 	* `index.js`: Export your typeDefs and resolvers.
 	* `resolvers.js`: Define the query and mutation functionality to work with the Mongoose models.
 		**Hint**: Use the functionality in the `user-controller.js` as a guide.
 	* `typeDefs.js`: Define the necessary `Query` and `Mutation` types:
 		* `Query` type:
 			* `me`: Which returns a `User` type.
 		* `Mutation` type:
 			* `login`: Accepts an email and password as parameters; returns an `Auth` type.
 			* `addUser`: Accepts a username, email, and password as parameters; returns an `Auth` type.
 			* `saveBook`: Accepts a book author's array, description, title, bookId, image, and link as parameters; returns a `User` type.
 (Look into creating what's known as an `input` type to handle all of these parameters!)
 			* `removeBook`: Accepts a book's `bookId` as a parameter; returns a `User` type.
 		* `User` type:
 			* `_id`
 			* `username`
 			* `email`
 			* `bookCount`
 			* `savedBooks` (This will be an array of the `Book` type.)
 		* `Book` type:
 			* `bookId` (Not the `_id`, but the book's `id` value returned from Google's Book API.)
 			* `authors` (An array of strings, as there may be more than one author.)
 			* `description`
 			* `title`
 			* `image`
 			* `link`
 		* `Auth` type:
 			* `token`
 			* `user` (References the `User` type.)

+## Scripts:
+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

+### `npm test`

+Launches the test runner in the interactive watch mode.<br />
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run build`

+Builds the app for production to the `build` folder.<br />
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br />
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can’t go back!**

+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point you’re on your own.

+You don’t have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Learn More

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).

+## Contributing
+David Gavino

+## Deploy Link
 https://googlebookssesrch.herokuapp.com/